-It’s actually pretty easy to use a pellet tube smoker, and there are a few different ways you can use it to create aromatic wood smoke.
+It’s actually pretty easy to use a pellet tube smoker

-First, make sure to fill up the pellet tube using wood pellets, not chips.
+First, fill up the pellet tube using wood pellets, not chips.

-If you try to put wood chips in a smoker tube they will likely just ignite, causing an unwanted fire in your gas grill.
+The pellets require more oxygen to smolder than chips, and chips in the tube smoker will likely just ignite, causing an unwanted fire on or worse, IN your grill.